cornerstone-consulting/INFIODocs/infio-docs.md

 ---
 Note:
-As an additional layer of security we have security groups, it is adifferent networl layer of protection.
+As an additional layer of security we have security groups, it is adifferent network layer of protection.
 Should that be mentioned?

 #### Supported AWS Regions